soswow/my-presentations/resume.md

 **Technologies:**
 Backbone, CoffeeScript, Grunt, Scss, WebSockets, Offline work, Local storage, Thick client with REST API backend

-Working at Toggl me and my colleague delivered a completely new version of Toggl's web application.
-This is thick client app that uses REST backend via AJAX.
-We used Backbone, CoffeeScript, websockets etc.
-Lately I created front-end'er skill testing framework for Toggl.
+As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
+This is complete static client-side application that uses REST API on backend.
+I modularized our client-side Backbone code in order to increase maintainability and facilitate its re-use.
+It utilizes websockets for instantaneous synchronization and can also work offline.
+[Screenhots](http://goo.gl/ock3gT)

+I wrote the web application for Toggl's hiring campaign as a personal initiative.
+Every applicant can test his or her knowledge and show their coding skills.
+[Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.

 ### 03/2012 - 03/2013 — Software Engineer for Web @ [Zeroturnaround](http://zeroturnaround.com)